Project Preparation Certification

 What is the structure of the course?

-The course is broken down into 4 individual modules.
-Each module takes between 20 and 90 minutes on average to study.
-Although students are free to spend as much or as little time as they feel necessary on each module. -
+The course has 1 module and should take 2.5 hours to complete, although students can spend as much or as little time as they feel necessary on the module.

 Where / when can the course be studied?